ArchUsr64/6502_emulator/README.md

 Add breakpoints from the 'Breakpoints' window and press the 'X' button to remove previously added entires.

+Watchpoints can be used to observe and change memory addresses at runtime.

 Additionally the simulation speed can be adjusted using the slider or with the `-i` flag.

 ### Logging